 The most important thing to remember is the same no matter what weather you wear in – keep baby’s airway clear.
 As always, chin up, a free path to fresh air, and no slumping.
 Second most important actually has to do with the cold weather.
 Be careful not to overheat or freeze baby.
 If possible, put baby in the carrier before either of you are wearing your outer layers, then layer over both of you.
 Apart from making it easier to identify baby’s body temperature, layering over both of you allows you to disrobe when you get inside without having to remove baby (yay errands!).

 Be careful not to overheat baby as you venture into the great outdoors, but you don’t want to freeze them either.
 When the temperatures start to dip below 65F, start putting baby in an undershirt (or onesie) underneath their regular clothes.
 As it gets colder, add the necessary outer layers.
 If you are venturing out into the below freezing temps, and you have a coat on that is made for that temperature, no other layers aside from the added undershirt should be needed.
 If your coat or cover runs to the thinner side, you may find that baby needs an additional sweater or jacket on.
 Remember, the cover or coat is acting like baby’s jacket.
 Depending on the one you get, this may be a thin or thick layer.
+Hooded jackets or sweaters are a good option, or just use a hat as needed.
 Toddlers and older babies that prefer to ride arms out in the carrier will need their own winter coats and gloves on to keep warm.
-Always use a hat outside, as most heat escapes through the head.

 Knee high socks (like Rock a Thigh Baby), and baby leg warmers (like Babylegs) are the perfect addition to your little one’s winter wardrobe.
 Pants have a tendency to ride up in the carrier, and the cool air that sneaks in will be sure to bite at any exposed skin.
 Leggings a size too large cover baby’s legs really well too.